How to become a cardiology nurse practitioner: pathway, certifications, and subspecialties

 ACNPC-AG AACN Adult-gerontology acute care NPs – alternative primary NP board cert AGACNP graduate program + 500h supervised practice Every 5 years (CE)

-CCRN (Adult) AACN Critical care nurses and NPs — specialty credential for ICU/CCU settings 1,750h acute/critical care in past 2 years (500h in most recent year); active RN or APRN license Every 3 years (CE or re-exam)
+CCRN (Adult) AACN Critical care nurses and NPs – specialty credential for ICU/CCU settings 1,750h direct care of acutely/critically ill patients over 2 years with 875h in the most recent year, or 2,000h over 5 years with 144h in the final year; active RN or APRN license Every 3 years (CE or re-exam)

 PCCN AACN Progressive care / step-down cardiac nurses and NPs 1,750h progressive care in past 2 years Every 3 years (CE or re-exam)